joecym/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with 2x2 filter sizes and depths between 24 and 64 (model.py lines 62-75).
 This was the same network shown in the video by NVIDIA.
+I added the 'tanh' activation function to the fully connected layers to introduce non-linearities.

 Here is the architecture: